gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 This tutorial involves the use of two different blockchains.

 - Sepolia, which serves as our _source chain_ for the tutorial.
 This is where tokens are burned.
-- Creditcoin USC Testnet, which serves as our _execution chain_ for the tutorial.
+- Creditcoin USC Devnet, which serves as our _execution chain_ for the tutorial.
 This is where oracle queries are processed and where tokens are minted.

+> [!NOTE]
+> **USC Testnet is coming soon!** This tutorial currently uses USC Devnet.
+When Testnet becomes available, you can use it instead.

 In order to use both blockchains we need to create a wallet and fund it with the native tokens of both networks.